unstoppabledomains/docs/src/browser-resolution/resolving-domains-in-a-browser.md

 A browser may support any subset of traditional or distributed protocols that still make crypto domain websites displayable.

-## Gateway to simplify the integration
+## Gateway to Simplify the Integration

 While it is possible to resolve a domain via a call to ETH RPC and support distributed content protocols in a browser, it might be easier to make those calls via gateways using protocols already supported by all browsers: HTTP and DNS.
 A gateway may simplify the integration to a browser but comes at the downside of decreased decentralization (if the gateway is hosted by a third party) or a more complex user experience (if the gateway is hosted by the user).